mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 * ``common`` blocks are not allowed.

+* Schemes are not allowed to abort/stop execution.

 * Errors are handled by the host model using the two mandatory arguments ``errmsg`` and ``errflg``.
-In the event of an error, a meaningful error message should be assigned to ``errmsg`` and set ``errflg`` to a value other than 0, for example:
+In the event of an error, a meaningful error message should be assigned to ``errmsg`` and ``errflg`` set to a value other than 0.
+For example:

 .. code-block:: bash

-   errmsg = ‘Logic error in scheme xyz: …’ errflg = 1
+   errmsg = ‘Logic error in scheme xyz: ...’ errflg = 1
    return

-* Schemes are not allowed to abort/stop the program.

 * Schemes are not allowed to perform I/O operations except for reading lookup tables or other information needed to initialize the scheme, including stdout and stderr.